georgekinnear/cj-meta-analysis/README.md

 * Perhaps enough to simply email and ask the lead author to reply with the .csv (though we could still use an online form to gather responses)
 * We need to add metadata to [data/00-judging_sessions.yml](data/00-judging_sessions.yml)
+* As part of that process, we need to look closely at the data that has been provided and compare with what is reported in the paper (see 00-process-raw-files.R and 01-data-summary.Rmd)

 ## RQ1: How do assessment characteristics influence reliability?